aclethos/KeystoneArchetypes/README.md

-This is contains PF2E playtest material for KEystone Archetypes.
+This is contains PF2E playtest material for Keystone Archetypes.

 This module is written for the PF2e FoundryVTT System.
 Module Author: Dan Hutton (DanTalkyGamer)